IamNaeto/crappo/README.md

 - This site was inspired by it's prototype design on figma which I used codes to program into a full-fleshed site using ``HTML`` and ``CSS`` markup languages.

     - Live Link :: [Go Live](https://iamnaeto.github.io/crappo/)
-    - Figmna Design :: [Visit It's Figma Design](https://www.figma.com/file/D1bOJeBdA3dtwJ3WsnKVWe/CRAPPO---Free-Cryptocurrency-Website-(Community)-(Copy)?node-id=1%3A55)
+    - Figma Design :: [Visit Figma Design](https://www.figma.com/file/D1bOJeBdA3dtwJ3WsnKVWe/CRAPPO---Free-Cryptocurrency-Website-(Community)-(Copy)?node-id=1%3A55)

 ## Author: Charles Obimnaeto Egesionu ##